 Are Geo-Fenced Push notifications a core functionality of my app?

-You'd have to submit a video showcasing Geo-Fenced push notifications as a core functionality of your app,
+Yes: You need to submit a video showcasing Geo-Fenced push notifications as a core functionality of your app,

 - Access the Google Play Console.